Bills Give O.J. Simpson's No. 32 to Senorise Perry; Hasn't Been Worn Since 1977

 After being taken by the Bills first overall in 1969, Simpson played nine seasons in Buffalo.
 He ran for 10,183 yards and 57 touchdowns, winning the 1973 NFL MVP award in the process.

 In 1995, Simpson was acquitted of the murders of his ex-wife Nicole Brown Simpson and her friend Ronald Goldman.
-A civil court later ruled he was liable for wrongful death in the case and ordered him to pay $33.5 million, a number that has since been bumped up to more than $70 million.
+A civil court later ruled he was liable for wrongful death in the case and ordered him to pay $33.5 million, a number that has since been inflated to more than $70 million.

-The 71-year-old Simpson is currently out on parole after being sentenced to prison in 2008 for armed robbery and kidnapping after attempting to recover stolen memorabilia items in Las Vegas.
+The 71-year-old Simpson is out on parole after being sentenced to prison in 2008 for armed robbery and kidnapping following an attempt to recover stolen memorabilia items in Las Vegas.
 He was released from prison in October 2017 after spending nine years behind bars.